Steerable Transformers for Volumetric Data: Background

-For compact groups like \(\SO(d)\), where discretization is not straightforward, it is advantageous to compute the rotation component of the output feature map of \eqref{eq: steerable convolution 2} in Fourier space \citep{worrall2017harmonic}.
-Leveraging the convolution theorem, equation \eqref{eq: steerable convolution 2} in Fourier space becomes a product of the Fourier transforms of the input and the weights.
-The Fourier transform of a function \(f\) on a compact group can be computed by integrating it against its irreducible representations or \emph{irreps} (see Appendix for definition):
+For compact groups like \(\SO(d)\), where discretization is not straightforward, it is advantageous to compute the rotation component of the output feature map of \eqref{eq: steerable convolution 1}-\eqref{eq: steerable convolution 2} in Fourier space \citep{worrall2017harmonic}.
+The Fourier transform of a function \(f\) on a compact group can be computed by integrating it against it's irreducible representations or \emph{irreps} (see Appendix \ref{sec: background group representations} for definition):